howl-editor/howl/site/source/doc/api/io/process.md

 ### execute(cmd, options = {})

-Executes a process for `cmd` and returns the results in one go. `cmd` can be either a string, in which case it's executed using the user's shell, or a table comprising the full command line invocation. `options`, a optional table of options, can contain the following optional fields:
+Executes a process for `cmd` and returns the results in one go. `cmd` can be either a string, in which case it's executed using `/bin/sh`, or a table comprising the full command line invocation. `options`, a optional table of options, can contain the following optional fields: